 Rules of the Guild

 1. We are, first and foremost, a roleplaying guild on a roleplaying server.
-As such, all members of the Netherbane will honor the Blizzard Roleplaying Policy.
+As such, all members of the Netherbane will honor the Blizzard Code of Conduct (and also abide by their policies for RP servers, including the Role Play Naming Policy).
 This is nothing new, and has been an important rule within the guild since its inception.
 It is important to help maintain the world experience for other players, even if they are not maintaining it for you.

 2. We treat all chat channels except for /raid and custom channels as in-character (IC).
 This does mean that you're free to use out-of-character (OOC) chat indicators like (( )) to designate your OOC speech.
 However, we would personally request that you keep such things out of /say.
 If you must speak to someone in an OOC fashion, a whisper is as easy as anything else.
 It helps maintain the world experience.